pacific-hake/hake-assessment/README.md

     assess.yr               - The current assessment year.
-    last.assess.yr          - The last year in which an assessment was done. forecast.yrs            - A vector of years to forecast for decision tables (e.g. 2015:2017). catch.levels            - A list of vectors of length equal to the number of years in forcast.yrs. catch.default.policy    - A vector of catch limits for the forecast years which corresponds to the default harvest rate. data.path               - The absolute path to the data folder, which holds catch and tac tables. models.path             - The absolute path to the models folder, which holds sub-directories for the models which have been run.
+    last.assess.yr          - The last year in which an assessment was done. forecast.yrs            - A vector of years to forecast for decision tables (e.g. 2015:2017). catch.levels            - A list of lists of forecast catch levels and their names and directory names.. catch.default.policy    - A vector of catch limits for the forecast years which corresponds to the default harvest rate. data.path               - The absolute path to the data folder, which holds catch and tac tables. models.path             - The absolute path to the models folder, which holds sub-directories for the models which have been run.